finos/open-resource-broker/docs/root/deployment/dev_deployment_documentation.md

 # ORB Provider Deployment Documentation

-This document describes how to configure the Open Host Factory Plugin (ORB) as a provider in IBM Spectrum Symphony Host Factory.
+This document describes how to configure the Open Resource Broker (ORB) as a provider in IBM Spectrum Symphony Host Factory.

-## Installation of the Open Host Factory Plugin
+## Installation of the Open Resource Broker

 ### Prerequisites
 - Python 3.9+